Zoo Teens

 ZooTeens is a summer volunteer program for teens, ages 15-18.
 Teens will have opportunities to volunteer in the following areas throughout the summer.
 In each role, teens will learn about conservation and share information with our guests.

-• Junior Ambassadors help make the Saint Louis Zoo the friendliest place in town!
+- Junior Ambassadors help make the Saint Louis Zoo the friendliest place in town!
 ZooTeens greet guests in Schnuck Family Plaza and give directions to the Zoo’s award-winning exhibits, amenities and unique attractions.

-• At Safari Gift Shop, ZooTeens volunteer in a fun, fast-paced environment.
+- At Safari Gift Shop, ZooTeens volunteer in a fun, fast-paced environment.
 They help the store look its best by working with gift shop employees to stock merchandise, create displays and welcome guests.
 ZooTeens help the Zoo provide funding for the animals, all while learning valuable retail skills for their future.

 Volunteer requirements:

-• Minimum age of 15 by May 11, 2024.
+- Minimum age of 15 by May 9, 2026.

-• Ideal volunteers have a passion for the Zoo’s mission, an interest in learning and sharing knowledge and an energetic, service-oriented attitude.
+- Ideal volunteers have a passion for the Zoo’s mission, an interest in learning and sharing knowledge and an energetic, service-oriented attitude.

-• Attendance at both volunteer orientations on May 11, 2024, and volunteer training on May 18, 2024, is mandatory.
+- Attendance at both volunteer orientations on May 9, 2026, and volunteer training on May 16, 2026 is mandatory.
+Teens will be trained to volunteer as Junior Ambassadors, Junior Docents and in Safari Gift Shop.

-• Volunteer throughout the summer (late May-early August, depending on school schedule).
+- Volunteer throughout the summer (late May-early August, depending on school schedule).
 Teens are expected to complete at least 30 total service hours.
 Teens will sign up for volunteer shifts that match their interests and availability.
-Shifts are available each day and are typically 2-4 hours
+Shifts are available each day and are typically 2-4 hours.

-Steps to volunteer:
+Steps to Volunteer:

 Program outcomes:

-• Teens will learn from experts in the field of education, conservation and animal welfare.
+- Teens will learn from experts in the field of education, conservation and animal welfare.

 Frequently Asked Questions